abearman/sparrow-dev/research/drone_simulator.md

 * [Setting up SITL using Vagrant](http://ardupilot.org/dev/docs/setting-up-sitl-using-vagrant.html)

 #### Overview
 The SITL simulator allows you to run Plane, Copter, or Rover without any hardware.
-We will be focusing on the 3DR Solo simulator.
+We will be focusing on the Copter simulator.

 ![SITL](http://ardupilot.org/dev/_images/SITL_Linux.jpg)